yjyddq/EOSER-ASS-RL/README.md

   <span style="color:red">📢 <strong><i>If you also engaged in the research of MDLMs or RL, we welcome your suggestions.
 And feel free to create an issue, when you have any questions about the code.
   If you are interested in our work, please star ⭐ our repository, Thx 💕.</i></strong></span>

-  <p>We propose EOS Early Rejection (EOSER) decoding and Ascending Step-Size (ASS) scheduler, which unlock the potential of MDLMs to perform full diffusion-style decoding, achieving competitive performance with fewer decoding steps.
-Additionally, we introduce Consistency Trajectory Group Relative Policy Optimization (CJ-GRPO) for taming MDLMs, which emphasizes the consistency between rollout trajectory and optimization trajectory.
-The experimental results demonstrate that the proposed EOSER and ASS mechanisms, together with CJ-GRPO, hold significant promise for effectively and efficiently taming MDLMs.</p>
   <h4>
     <img src="https://img.shields.io/badge/Version-1.0.0-blue.svg" alt="Version">
     <img src="https://img.shields.io/badge/License-Apache_2.0-green.svg" alt="License">